TimoKats/pylan/readme.md

 [![stars - pylan](https://img.shields.io/github/stars/TimoKats/pylan?style=social)](https://github.com/TimoKats/pylan)
 [![forks - pylan](https://img.shields.io/github/forks/TimoKats/pylan?style=social)](https://github.com/TimoKats/pylan)

-Pylan is a Python library that simulates the combined impact of scheduled events over time.
-For example, it be used to simulate the impact of financial patterns, like investment gains, savings, and inflation.
+Pylan is a Python library that simulates the combined impact of scheduled events.
+For example, it can be used to simulate the impact of financial patterns, like investment gains, savings, and inflation.

 ## Getting started